Written by Greg Ellifritz

 U.S. Military Field Manual (FM-21-11) covering basic first aid for all types of injuries.

 This book is a little more complex than the ones above, but it is still a very valuable reference.
-There are more current print versions available HERE, but they don’t vary greatly from the free version found at the link.
+There are more current print versions available HERE, if you want a more up-to-date version compared to the one found at the link above.

 A good first aid and austere medical handbook that makes excellent differentiation between what works in “civilization” and what works in remote conditions without extensive amounts of equipment and support.

-This is one of the best wilderness and primitive medical books available anywhere!
+This is one of the best wilderness and primitive medical books available anywhere.
+If you could only download one reference on this list, this would be my choice.

 Although primarily concerned with emergencies at sea, this book is an excellent medical guide for a variety of conditions written so that the lay reader can diagnose, understand, and treat most common medical conditions in the absence of more definitive care.